America (novel)

 America is a young adult novel written by E. R. Frank.
-It tells the story of America, a fifteen-year-old biracial boy who had gotten lost in the system.
+It tells the story of America, a biracial boy.

 The author of the book, E.R.
 Frank, is herself a social worker.
 In an author's note at the end of the book, she says she has worked with many Americas over the years.

 The book was made into a 2009 TV movie on the Lifetime Television network, starring Philip Johnson as America and Rosie O'Donnell as his therapist.
-Although Dr. B is a female in the movie, Dr. B is portrayed as a male in the novel.
+Although Dr. B is a woman in the movie, Dr. B is portrayed as a man in the novel.